Thermodynamic Uncertainty Relation in the interlinked cascade of RabGTPases: Methods

+Let the random variable $Y_{a}$ be some observable of interest along the link $`a$' of the network structure in Figure \ref{fig:model}, for instance the GTP consumption along $`a$' \cite{barato}.
+The product $Q_a$, in the Thermodynamic Uncertainty Relation, of the total dissipation $(\sigma t)$ and the squared relative uncertainty in $Y_a$ (denoted by $\epsilon_a^2$) is given by \cite{barato}

-{ }where, $D_a$ is the diffusion constant along the link $a$; $J_a$ is the stationary probability current along the link $a$, and $\sigma= entropy \ production \ rate =\displaystyle \sum_i J_i A_i$ ,where $J_i$ represents the stationary probability current along the link $i$,and $A_i$ represents the affinity associated with the link $i$.
+{ }where $D_a$ is the diffusion constant along the link $`a$'; $J_a$ is the stationary probability current along the link $`a$', and $\sigma= entropy \ production \ rate =\displaystyle \sum_i J_i \mathcal{A}_i$.
+The $J_i$ represents the stationary probability current along the link $`i$', and $\mathcal{A}_i$ represents the affinity associated with the link $`i$'.
 We now use the general method developed by Koza \cite{koza, koza1} to compute the stationary probability current $J$ and the diffusion coefficient $D$ in an arbitrary periodic system.
-For a general network of $N$ total states with transition rates from $i$ to $j$ given by $k_{ij}$, the $n \times n$ generator matrix associated with $Y_a$ is defined as follows,
+For a general network of total $n$ states with transition rates from state $i$ to another state $j$ denoted by $k_{ij}$, the $n \times n$ generator matrix $\textbf{L}^a(z)$ associated with the observable $Y_a$ is defined as,